privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### SelectWinningAd

-The seller front-end service (`SellerFrontEnd`) exposes an API endpoint (`SelectWinningAd`).
+The Seller FrontEnd service (`SellerFrontEnd`) exposes an API endpoint (`SelectWinningAd`).
 A client such as an Android app or web browser sends a `SelectWinningAd` RPC or HTTPS request to `SellerFrontEnd`.
 After processing the request, the `SelectWinningAdResponse` includes the winning ad for the